asobti/kube-monkey/README.md

 #### Scheduling time
 Scheduling happens once a day on Weekdays - this is when a schedule for terminations for the current day is generated.
 During scheduling, kube-monkey will:
 1. Generate a list of eligible k8s apps (k8s apps that have opted-in and are not blacklisted, if specified, and are whitelisted, if specified)
-2. For each eligible k8s app, flip a biased coin (bias determined by `kube-monkey/mtbf`) to determine if a pod for that k8s app should be killed today
+2. For each eligible k8s app, work out how many pods to kill today from `kube-monkey/mtbf`.
+An app is killed 24h/mtbf times a day, so an mtbf of a day or more gives at most one termination and a shorter one gives several
-3. For each victim, calculate a random time when a pod will be killed
+3. For each termination, calculate a random time when a pod will be killed

 #### Termination time
 This is the randomly generated time during the day when a victim k8s app will have a pod killed.